NinaCccc/Nina/README.md

 # Nino001, Your Electronic Pet
 Personality:
-easy going, Adventurous(watch out for damages), understanding(most of the time)
+easy going, adventurous(watch out for damages), understanding(most of the time)
 <br>
 Hair Colour:
 Flexible.
 Customise with hairdye